philipp-baumann/simplerspec-pedometron-article/README.md

 # Hands-on

-Enough of the talking, let’s start.
 First, clone this repository to your local computer to reproduce the entire analysis in this hands-on.
 You can download a compressed archive manually, or use git to clone from this
 website:

 ``` bash